uktrade/stream-write-ods/README.md

 ## Modified at

 ODS files are ZIP files, and as such _require_ a "modified at" time for each member file.
-This defaults to `datatime.now`, but can be overridden by the `get_modified_at` parameter of the `stream_write_ods` function.
+This defaults to `datetime.now()`, but can be overridden by the `get_modified_at` parameter of the `stream_write_ods` function.
 See [stream-write-ods.py](https://github.com/uktrade/stream-write-ods/blob/main/stream_write_ods.py) for the default implementation.

 This is useful if you want to make sure generated ODS files are byte-for-byte identical to a fixed reference, say from automated tests.